Electrical wiring in North America: Wiring methods

-In commercial and industrial, unenclosed NM cable is often prohibited in certain areas or altogether (depending on what the building is used for and local/state building codes).
-Therefore, it is almost never used by commercial electrical contractors.
+In commercial and industrial, unenclosed NM cable is often prohibited in certain areas or altogether (depending on what the building is used for and local/state building codes), therefore this option is almost never used by commercial electrical contractors.
 Most wiring is put in non-flexible conduit, usually EMT because of its cost and durability.
-Rigid may be required for certain areas and additionally, vapor-lock fittings may be required in areas where a fire or explosion hazard is present (such as gas stations, chemical factories, grain silos, etc.) PVC can be used where wire is run underground or where concrete will be poured.
+Rigid conduit may be required for certain areas.
+Vapor-lock fittings may be required in areas where a fire or explosion hazard is present (such as gas stations, chemical factories, grain silos, etc).
+PVC can be used where wire is run underground or where concrete will be poured.
 A duct bank is usually made of multiple PVC conduits encased in concrete.
 FMC or Flex is used where EMT or other non-flexible conduit is impractical or for short runs, known as "whips", to lights or other devices.
 For power circuits, the color-coding uses the same colors as residential construction, and adds the additional wires used for three-phase systems.
 Black, Red and Blue are used for hot wires and White is used as the neutral wire in a 120/208 V circuit.
 Brown, Orange and Yellow are used as hot wires and gray is used as the neutral wire in a 277/480 V. For grounding, regardless of the voltage, Green (or a bare wire) is used.